• Skip to main content

 Modular Dining Tables

 At this point, the ends of the tabletops might not be flush.
-You can use your circle saw and a straight edge (or this track) to clean up the ends.
+You can use your circle saw and a straight edge to clean up the ends.

 Modular Dining Tables